COVID-19 pandemic in Nevada: Mask policy

-Stores in Las Vegas began running out of facial masks in January 2020, as residents started purchasing them out of concern.
-Nevada initially did not issue a mask mandate for its residents, although Sisolak, in April 2020, advised residents to wear facial coverings while in public.
-Sisolak said he did not mandate such a policy because he believed that no mandate would result in more residents doing so voluntarily: "I think it's a matter of people not wanting to be told what to do."
-He also noted that such a mandate had already been made by Ohio governor Mike DeWine, who had to rescind the mandate following outrage from residents there.
+Las Vegas stores began running out of face masks in January 2020, as residents started purchasing them out of concern.
+Nevada initially did not issue a mask mandate for its residents, although Sisolak, in April 2020, advised their use while in public.
+He believed that no mandate would result in more residents voluntarily choosing to wear masks: "I think it's a matter of people not wanting to be told what to do."
+He also noted that such a mandate had already been made by Ohio governor Mike DeWine, who had to rescind it following outrage from residents there.
 Mayor Goodman opposed a mask mandate, believing the decision should be left up to residents and businesses.

 When businesses began to reopen in May 2020, employees were required to wear masks.
-At the time, Sisolak said that many residents were wearing them, but that some businesses were not complying as required.
-Sisolak urged the public to wear masks, and said that businesses refusing to do the same would face punishment.
-Sisolak said, "Our goal is to continue reopening more of Nevada's economy in a safe and responsible manner.
+At the time, Sisolak said that many residents were also wearing them, but that some businesses were not complying as required and would face punishment: "Our goal is to continue reopening more of Nevada's economy in a safe and responsible manner.
 What we do now will determine what we can do next.
 That's why compliance is so extremely important."

-In June 2020, it was reported that many visitors to the Las Vegas Strip were not wearing face masks.
-Simultaneously, the Nevada Gaming Control Board ordered that players and spectators of table games must wear masks if the table does not have protective barriers installed.
-The board cited declines in mask usage by patrons as justification for the change in policy.
-As cases continued to rise during June, Sisolak asked his COVID-19 advisory team to review enhanced policies regarding face masks for the public.
-The Culinary union said it would take legal action unless gaming properties implemented more COVID-19 safety measures to protect workers, including a mask requirement for all casino guests and employees.
+In June 2020, it was reported that many visitors to the Las Vegas Strip were not wearing masks.
+Due to a statewide decrease in mask usage, the Nevada Gaming Control Board ordered that players and spectators of table games must wear masks if the table does not have protective barriers installed.
+As cases continued to rise, Sisolak asked his COVID-19 advisory team to review enhanced policies regarding masks for the public.
+The Culinary Workers Union said it would take legal action unless gaming properties implemented more COVID-19 safety measures, including a mask requirement for all casino guests and employees.

-On June 24, 2020, Sisolak ordered that face coverings must be worn in all public spaces, effective two days later.
+On June 24, 2020, Sisolak ordered the use of masks in all public areas, effective two days later.
 The Las Vegas Convention and Visitors Authority promoted the new requirement as part of a public service campaign.
 Mask exemptions were allowed for children under the age of 10, and people with certain medical conditions.
 Businesses were required to enforce mask-wearing among customers.
-In Las Vegas, it was reported that most people were following the mask mandate.
+In Las Vegas, it was initially reported that most people were following the mask mandate.